 Step 2: Are you using an account name from a different type of account?

-You cannot use your Xbox Gamertag to sign in to your Microsoft account.
+You can't use your Xbox Gamertag to sign in to your Microsoft account.
 Gamertags are only meant to represent you to other people while you play and connect on Xbox.
 To sign in to your Microsoft account, use an email address, phone number, or Skype ID associated with the account.

 Work or school accounts

-If you tried to sign in using an account that was supplied by your work or school, it’s likely that you don’t have a Microsoft account.
+If you tried to sign in using an account supplied by your work or school, it’s likely that you don’t have a Microsoft account.
 Work or school accounts can feel a lot like Microsoft accounts because you use them to sign in to Microsoft apps and services like Outlook or Office 365.
 But these accounts are restricted from services like Xbox and the Microsoft account website.

 Step 3: Have you forgotten your account name?